axeluhl/sailing-analytics/wiki/amazon-ec2.md

 BUILD_COMPLETE_NOTIFY=simon.marcel.pamies@sap.com
 SERVER_STARTUP_NOTIFY=simon.marcel.pamies@sap.com
 </pre>

+Note that when you select to install an environment using the `USE_ENVIRONMENT` variable, any other variable that you specify in the user data, such as the `MONGODB_NAME` or `REPLICATION_CHANNEL` properties in the example above, these additional user data properties will override whatever comes from the environment specified by the `USE_ENVIRONMENT` parameter.

 - To build from git, install and start, set the following in the instance's user data, adjusting the MONGODB_PORT and memory settings according to your needs:
 <pre>
 BUILD_BEFORE_START=True